jbasalone/jbasalone.github.io/_posts/2017-05-27-Another-Day-Another-Blog.md

 title: a new day and new blog
 ---

 I have never really thought about blogging too much.
-I mean I put so much garbage out in the world between twitter, facebook, livejournal (im old), etc. Do I really need another place for a voice?
-Well maybe I should start with my Agreement to myself and start out with what this blog will not be.
+I mean...
+I put so much garbage out in the world between twitter, facebook, livejournal (im old), etc. Do I really need another place for a voice?
+Well.. maybe I should start with my Agreement to myself?
+I'll start out with what this blog will not be and see what happens from there.

 # what this blog is not